 - 10% discount offered to UMB/UMROI employees, students & seniors 65+

 - Pre-registration is required, class is limited to 36 new participants to ensure quality of teaching and better interaction

-- Group discount: 2 people that register together get 10% off; 3 people or more, 15% off.
+- Group discount available when registering together: 2 people that register together get 10% off; 3 people together get 15% off; 4 or more registered together, get 20% off.
 (Please register by making the deposit first, then figure out what the final amount due will be).